hollywoodchase/COSC625-Group4Project/README.md

 Park Rangers is designed to support both casual browsers and registered users in exploring national parks through interactive features and real-time updates.
 The system allows users to:

-- View real-time crowd data for parks
+- View crowd data for parks
 - Personalize their experience through visit history
-- Browse and filter park-related photos and videos
+- Upload and filter park-related photos and videos
-- Share favorite media with friends
+- Adjust account settings like notification preferences
-- Adjust account settings like notification preferences and privacy
+- View an interative map of National Parks

 Our focus during this project was on building a functional MVP with real-world use cases such as family planning, outdoor exploration, and social media sharing—all in a responsive and user-friendly interface.